 DOOR GASKET: Periodically check gasket to make sure it is not overcompressed.
-If compressed, replace with an IHP approved woven door rope.
-(Don't try substituting rope, only use an IHP approved door rope).
+If compressed, replace with a special woven door rope.
+(Don't try substituting rope, only use special IHP door rope).

-PLATED ACCESSORIES: Clean only with a household type glass cleaner and a very soft cotton cloth.
-Other products may damage plated finish, paint and gaskets.
+PLATED ACCESSORIES: Clean only with a household type glass cleaner and a very soft cotton cloth Other products may damage plated finish, paint and gaskets.

-BAFFLE BLANKET: Your baffle blanket should be inspected during every chimney cleaning.
+BAFFLE BLANKETS: Your baffle blankets should be inspected during every chimney cleaning.
 If the blanket is compressed or heavily stained, it should be replaced.
 Heavy creosote stains or matting is an indication of improper use and your burning habits should be reviewed.

-GLASS CLEANING: Only clean glass with products specifically made to use on wood stoves.
+GLASS CLEANING: Only clean glass with products specifically made to use on wood stoves and fireplace inserts.
 Other products could damage gaskets and paint.
 Never scrape glass with a razor blade.
 This can pit the glass and make it impossible to clean in the future.

-WINDOW GASKET: The window gasket can be checked by running the flame of a match near the gasket and around the door.
+WINDOW GASKET: The window gasket can be checked by running the flame of the match near the gasket and around the door.
 If the flame is drawn in around the window, the gasket should be replaced.